NicoloMoretti/barracks/docs/scripting-guide.md

 2. Second change:

-  If the command used to change goals, now it doesn't, and instead resolves to a value For example, (up-lerp-tiles <Point1> <Point2> <Value>) will not modify Point1.
+  If the command used to change input goals, now it doesn't, and instead resolves to a value For example, (up-lerp-tiles <Point1> <Point2> <Value>) will not modify Point1 (or was it Point2?
+No need to remember it!).

   If you whish to use the new calculated point, you can do: